alejimgon/Titanic-Kaggle-Competition-Model/README.md

 - [License](#license)

 ## Description
-This script contains my current model for the Titanic Kaggle competition.
+This repository contains my current model for the Titanic Kaggle competition.
 It uses GridSearchCV to find the best parameters between `RandomForestClassifier` and `CatBoostClassifier`.
 The best model is then trained and used to predict the test set.
 The predictions are saved in a CSV file in the 'output' folder.

 ## Installation
 1. **Clone the repository**: